 General Warning Signs

-- A thank-you for a donation you don’t recall making.
-Making you think you’ve already given to the cause is a common trick unscrupulous fundraisers use to lower your resistance.
+- A thank you for a donation you do not recall making.
+Making you think you’ve already given to the cause is a common trick that scammers use to confuse you.

-- A request for payment by cash, gift card or wire transfer.
+- A request for payment by virtual currency, gift card or wire transfer.
 Those are scammers' favored payment methods because the money is difficult to trace.

-Social Media Scams: Scammers set up fake Facebook, Twitter, Instagram, LinkedIin, TikTok accounts and profiles to solicit donations during disasters or emergencies.
-These accounts or users send donors to fake websites or provide a fake email address that includes CRS’ name and logo.
+Social Media Scams: Scammers set up fake Facebook, Twitter, Instagram, LinkedIn, TikTok accounts and profiles to solicit donations during disasters or emergencies.
+These accounts or users send donors to fake websites or provide a fake email address that includes CRS’ name and logo

-Fake Recruiting Sites: Scammers have set up fake recruiting sites, using CRS’ name and logo, charging applications a fee to apply for open positions.
+Fake Recruiting Sites: Scammers have set up fake recruiting sites using CRS’ name and logo, charging applications a fee to apply for open positions.
 CRS never charges fees for application.
-All open CRS positions are available for application at https://www.crs.org/about/careers.
+All open CRS positions are available for application at CRS Careers page.